Expanding Soliton Models for K\"ahler-Ricci Flow Near Conical Singularities: Introduction

 in the smooth pointed Cheeger--Gromov topology for some point $q\in E_i$.
 Here, $(E_i, g_{E_i}(t))$ is the self-similar solution to K\"ahler--Ricci flow induced by the unique asymptotically conical gradient K\"ahler--Ricci expander $(E_i,g_{E_i},X_i)$ that is asymptotic to the K\"ahler cone $(\mathcal{C}(S_i),g_{\mathcal{C}_i})$.
-In this case, $q\in E_i$ lies on the zero set of $X_i$. \item Assume that $(M,\tilde g(t))_{t\in (0,T]}$ is a K\"ahler-Ricci flow whose scalar curvature is bounded by $\frac{C}{t}$.
-Suppose that $\pi_*\tilde g(t)$ converges to $g_0$ locally smoothly away from the singular set.
-Then $\tilde g(t)=g(t)$ for all $t\in (0,T]$ \end{enumerate} \end{maintheorem} \begin{remark} In Proposition \ref{prop:uniqueness}, we show uniqueness of our solutions in the sense of \ref{thm:mainthm5}, and show that they coincide with certain solutions constructed in \cite{songtian} and related works.
+In this case, $q$ lies on the zero set of $X_i$. \item Assume that $(\widetilde{M},\tilde g(t))_{t\in (0,T]}$ is a K\"ahler-Ricci flow on a compact K\"ahler manifold $\widetilde{M}$, and suppose there is a modification $\widetilde{\pi}:\widetilde{M}\to Y$ that $\widetilde{\pi}_*\tilde g(t)$ converges to $g_0$ locally smoothly away from the singular set.
+If the scalar curvature of this flow is bounded by $\frac{C}{t}$, then there is a biholomorphism $H:M\to \widetilde{M}$ such that $\widetilde{\pi}\circ H=\pi$ and $H^{\ast}\tilde g(t)=g(t)$ for all $t\in (0,T]$. \end{enumerate} \end{maintheorem} \begin{remark} In Proposition \ref{prop:uniqueness}, we prove the uniqueness statement \ref{thm:mainthm5}, and show that our flows coincide with certain solutions constructed in \cite{songtian} and related works.
+Moreover, our argument implies that the scalar curvature bound can be replaced by the assumption that the flow has uniformly bounded local K\"ahler potentials.
 Thus, Theorem \ref{main theorem} provides conditions, stated purely in terms of the initial data, under which the solutions of \cite{songtian} satisfy the geometric properties \ref{thm:mainthm1}–\ref{thm:mainthm4}.
 This is in contrast to the Riemannian setting, where such uniqueness is not expected to hold in general \cite{AngenentKnopf}. \end{remark}

 \begin{remark} The proof of the above theorem further shows that the pointed Cheeger–Gromov convergence of \ref{thm:mainthm4} is induced by convergence at the level of K\"ahler potentials.
-In addition, the convergence is implemented by biholomorphisms, rather than by arbitrary diffeomorphisms. \end{remark}
+In addition, the convergence is realized by biholomorphisms, rather than by arbitrary diffeomorphisms. \end{remark}

 \begin{remark} It is likely that our methods generalize to the case where the canonical model of the cone has orbifold singularities.
 In this case, the flow constructed in Theorem \ref{main theorem} will be a smooth orbifold K\"ahler-Ricci flow.
 Such flows have been shown to arise when flowing through K\"ahler-Ricci flow singularities in dimensions three and higher \cite{SW2}. \end{remark}